maddybartlett/Bio_Plausible_Memory_Continuous_Time_RL/README.md

 **actor_critic.py** is the script needed to construct both Actor-Critic networks. <br>
 * The first, '*ActorCritic*', is the network needed for the classic TD learning rules.
 The history of rewards and state values are stored in arrays.
-* '*ActorCriticLDN*' is the network needed for the novel TD($\theta$) learning rule.
+* '*ActorCriticLDN*' is the network needed for the novel TD(&theta;) learning rule.
 It utilises the '*LDN*' class to create Legendre Delay Networks for containing memories of the rewards and state values. <br>

 **grid_cells.py** is used to create a population of grid cells for representing the agent's state. *This representation method was not used in these experiments*. <br>